 As many as 20% of payday loan borrowers have incomes greater than $80,000.
 This means even if the economically vulnerable are being taken advantage of the most, the better off aren’t getting off scot-free.

 Most people who borrow from payday loans don’t actually know what they’re getting into.
 Deceptive marketing and the desperation of needing to cover essential bills and expenses in a very short time lead people to overlook the high borrowing costs.

 Desperation is a nasty master, particularly when it comes to money.
 So you can’t really blame someone for turning a blind eye to the hole they’re digging for themselves when they’re out of options.

 Usually payday loan borrowers don’t get out of their debt cycle until they resort to the financial last-ditch-resort resources they tried to avoid in the first place, like borrowing from friends and family.

 What can you do instead?

-When it comes to helping others avoid the trap of payday loans, it’s a matter of spreading the word of just how toxic and expensive these are loans.
-Financial literacy is not a silver bullet, but helping people understand the dangers of these high-interest short-term loans and the options that are otherwise available to them can go a long way in helping them avoid falling into the debt trap.
+Financial literacy is not a silver bullet.
+But helping people understand the dangers of these high-interest short-term loans is important.
+Along with making the options that are otherwise available to them clear to avoid a debt trap.

-While regulation is getting stricter in limiting these “alternative lenders” from preying on the economically vulnerable, we have a long way to go until they’re gone.
+Regulation is getting stricter in limiting these “alternative lenders” from preying on the economically vulnerable.
+But we have a long way to go until they’re gone.
 In the meantime, Canadian households will unfortunately remain enslaved by their debts until things change.